tenzinl4ma/Unit2_repo/Project/project002.md

 application,
 the DHT11 provides the best compromise.

 To connect the DHT11 sensor to a computer, we will use a device that provides serial communication.
-A common and cost-effective solution for prototyping is the Arduino UNO microcontroller.
+A common and cost-effective solution for prototyping is the Arduino UNO microcontroller [^3].
 Arduino is an open-source electronics platform known for its easy-to-use hardware and software.
-In addition to its low cost (<¥4300 USD), this device is programmable and expandable.
+In addition to its low cost (<¥4300 ), this device is programmable and expandable.
 While alternatives, such as different versions of Arduino, are available, their size and price make them less adequate for this project.

-Considering the budgetary constraints and hardware requirements, the proposed software tool for this solution is Python.
+Considering the budgetary constraints and hardware requirements, the proposed software [^4] tool for this solution is Python.
 Python's open-source nature and platform independence contribute to the long-term viability of the system.
-Python simplifies potential future enhancements or modifications, enabling seamless scalability without extensive redevelopment.
-Compared to alternatives like C or C++, Python is a high-level programming language (HLL) with high abstraction.
+Python simplifies potential future enhancements or modifications, enabling seamless scalability without extensive redevelopment [^5] [^6].
+Compared to alternatives like C or C++, Python is a high-level programming language (HLL) with high abstraction [^7].
 For example, memory management is automatic in Python, while in C/C++, it is the responsibility of the developer to allocate and free memory, which can lead to potential memory issues.
 Using a high-level language allows both current and future developers to extend the solution or resolve issues promptly.

 <h5> Design Statement</h5>

 To investigate the environmental factors impacting the sleep quality of residents in Room R2-14, we will deploy an Arduino-based distributed weather station that monitors temperature, humidity, and air pressure.
 The DHT11 sensor will be used to measure temperature and humidity, while a BMP180 or similar sensor will measure air pressure.
 The data will be collected over a 48-hour period to identify patterns that might correlate with the residents' sleep behaviors.

-The collected data will be processed using Python in PyCharm, where we will create visualizations using the matplotlib library to analyze the environmental conditions and their potential effects on sleep quality.
+The collected data will be processed using Python in PyCharm [^8], where we will create visualizations using the matplotlib library to analyze the environmental conditions and their potential effects on sleep quality.
 The goal of this project is to provide insights into how temperature, humidity, and pressure may be influencing sleep patterns and to suggest possible adjustments that could improve the residents' sleep environment, helping them achieve better sleep quality, productivity, and focus throughout the day.

 ---
 ## Success Criteria